Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: Introduction

 In principle, the SC observed in these compounds can be investigated within the framework of Bardeen-Cooper-Schrieffer (BCS) theory~\cite{Bardeen1957,Bardeen1957a} due to the nodeless nature of the superconducting gap function~\cite{Kase2011,Hayamizu2011,Wang2012,Zhou2012,Biswas2014}.
 Furthermore, this is supported by the temperature dependence of the specific heat, and the ratios $2\Delta/k_B T_{\mathrm{SC}}$ and $\Delta C/\gamma T_{\mathrm{SC}}$ close to the expected values of the BCS theory~\cite{Bardeen1957,Bardeen1957a}.
 However, for others materials/compounds it is necessary to go well beyond the BCS picture.
 This is the case when the pairing mechanism may not be phonon mediated, and the SC becomes unconventional, i.e., being enhanced by quantum fluctuations and accompanied by the suppression of the CDW to a quantum critical point (QCP)~\cite{Lee2021,Gruner2017}.

-In addition, it has been observed that several TMDs exhibit an interplay between SC and incommensurate charge density wave (inCDW) orders~\cite{Sipos2008,Liu2013,Li2017,Gabovich2002,Wagner2008,Kogar2017,Chen2015,Wen2020,Song2022}, while the coexistence of SC and commensurate CDW [hereafter denoted only by CDW] is relatively rare~\cite{Yokota2000}.
+In addition, it has been observed that several TMDs exhibit an interplay between SC and incommensurate charge density wave (inCDW) orders~\cite{Sipos2008,Liu2013,Li2017,Gabovich2002,Wagner2008,Kogar2017,Chen2015,Wen2020,Song2022,Flicker16,Bhoi2016}, while the coexistence of SC and commensurate CDW [hereafter denoted only by CDW] is relatively rare~\cite{Yokota2000}.
 Recently, it has been shown that coexistence depends directly on the band filling and the relative depth of the bands~\cite{Lopes2021}.
 This interplay has also been reported in Ni- and Fe-based pnictides~\cite{Lee2019,Sefat2009}, and in Y-, Bi-, and Hg-based cuprates~\cite{Ghiringhelli2012,Chang2012,Achkar2012,Comin2014,daSilvaNeto2014,Wu2015,Tabis2014,Blackburn2013,LeTacon2014} and rare-earth intermetallic systems~\cite{Carneiro2020}.
 Therefore, further studies on the relation between inCDW, CDW and SC states might lead to a deeper understanding of this collective quantum states in solids.

 In order to contribute to such a discussion, we investigate the interplay of CDW, inCDW, and SC on intermetallic systems.
-In particular, we examine how an incommensurate charge modulation wave vector $(\vQ)$, which give rises to an inCDW state, appears in the phase diagrams of multiband intermetallic systems.
-We consider a two-band model in a square lattice, whose bands exhibit different effective masses~\onlinecite{Lopes2021}.
+In particular, we examine how an incommensurate charge modulation wave vector $(\vQ)$, which give rises to an inCDW state, appears in the phase diagrams of multiband intermetallic systems, and how it affects the emergence of SC.
+To this end, we disregard the complexities behind specific compounds, and investigate their \textit{global} fundamental aspects by means of effective lattice Hamiltonians, focusing on the incommensurability features.
+Here, we consider a two-band model in a square lattice, whose bands exhibit different effective masses~\onlinecite{Lopes2021}.
 The inCDW and CDW phases arise from an interband Coulomb repulsive interaction, while SC emerges due to a local intraband attractive interaction.